AUTOMATIC1111/stable-diffusion-webui/DIFFUSERS.md

 - added simple model downloader in ui: *tabs -> models -> huggingface*
 - attempting to download gated model without access token results in model/refs/commits not found instead of access denied
   this is not very user friendly, it should be handled in the code
+- redone diffuser sampler support, new code in `modules/sd_samplers_diffusers.py`
+- new config section ui settings -> samplers
+  (its dynamic, it will show standard ui or diffuser specific stuff depending how sdnext is started)
+- scheduler config is a bit difficult to work with as its not possible to see which params each scheduler defines ahead of time
+  and if passing params it doesn't have, it will result in runtime error
 - redone **textual inversion** support, core is now in `modules/textual_inversion/textual_inversion.py:load_diffusers_embedding()`
   the point is that sdnext pre-loads all compatible embeddings on model load so they are available in prompt context
 - redone **lora** support, core is now in `modules/lora_diffusers.py`